-Car Accident Settlement Process in Illinois
+Home Chicago Car Accident Lawyer Car Accident Settlements in Illinois

 If you were hurt in an auto accident in Chicago or elsewhere in Illinois, you’re probably focused on getting an insurance settlement.
 After all, Illinois requires drivers to pay for auto insurance for this very purpose.
 When someone causes you harm, their insurance should cover it.
 But the theory is simpler than reality.
-There are several steps in the insurance claim and settlement process, which is why you should work with an experienced Chicago car accident lawyer.
+There are several steps in the insurance claim and settlement process, so you should work with an experienced Chicago car accident lawyer.

 For example, an insurer will ask you to sign a medical records authorization.
 This gives them access to your entire medical record, and it’s unnecessary.
 Your lawyer will make sure the insurance company gets the medical records they need and no more.